-‘Terrifying’ California wildfire burns 500 structures
+Two young children and their great-grandmother die in raging California wildfire

 -

+Two young children and their great-grandmother have died in California's raging wildfire that has forced thousands to face evacuation.

+Sherry Bledsoe said her grandmother Melody Bledsoe,70, and her children, James Roberts, five, and Emily Roberts, four, died in the fire near Redding.

-A wildfire that roared with little warning into a Northern California city has claimed two lives and left at least 500 structures destroyed in its wake, officials said.
+The wildfire that roared with little warning into a Northern California city has claimed the lives of two firefighters and eft at least 500 structures destroyed in its wake.

 Residents who gathered their belongings in haste described a chaotic and congested getaway as the embers blew up to a mile ahead of flames and the fire leaped across the wide Sacramento River and torched subdivisions in Redding, a city of 92,000 about 100 miles south of the Oregon border.